Now freely downloadable worldwide, as a protest against censorship

 (X post).

-Despite these successes, obstruction persists: Giltay is pursuing a new lawsuit over ongoing refusal to release documents.
+Despite these wider successes, obstruction persists: Giltay is currently, , pursuing three court proceedings in The Hague, including over the continued refusal to release documents.

 (essay).

-However, what the state attempted to silence has since been validated by courts and covered internationally as a precedent in press freedom jurisprudence.
-Srebrenica survivors cited it as evidence in their lawsuit establishing Dutch state liability.
+What the State attempted to silence has since been validated by courts and covered internationally as a precedent in press freedom jurisprudence.
+Srebrenica survivors cited it as evidence in their lawsuit establishing Dutch State liability.

 For press enquiries or other correspondence, please contact the author at.